practice area bg MOBILE practice area bg scaled

 Who Can File a Construction Defect Insurance Claim in Florida?

 Florida construction defect claims are available to individual homeowners, condominium associations, homeowners’ associations, commercial property owners, and developers whose projects were damaged by defective construction or subcontractor negligence.
-If your property has been damaged by defective work, you likely have the right to pursue both the responsible contractor and your insurance company for the resulting damage.

 Williams Law Association, P.A. works with engineers, building inspectors, and construction experts to evaluate defects, identify code violations, and build the strongest possible claim on your behalf.